neptune-ai/neptune-aws/README.md

 # Utilities for using Neptune client on AWS

-This is an integration that exposes the `init_run` function that reads the Neptune API token and project name from AWS Secrets Manager instead of environment variables.
+This integration exposes the `init_run()` function that reads the Neptune API token and project name from AWS Secrets Manager instead of environment variables.

 ```python